Trombov/FutureNNAimbot/README.md

 Video demonstration of a "good" trained neural network: https://youtu.be/2DCMulOaMVg

+!!!!!!New width and height must be divisible by 32!!!!!!
+If u want make point for enemys on the picture then just run yolo_mark.bat file(change it first for correct values) The lower the AVG, the better the detection of objects.

 If there are any problems or suggestions, please write me about it.
 Also pull request at github is welcome!